Yo-kai Watch Blasters: Gameplay

-In Yo-kai Watch Blasters, you can play as Yo-kai; there are only four medal slots in Blasters, in contrast to the six slots in the main series games Yo-kai Watch and Yo-kai Watch 2.
+In Yo-kai Watch Blasters, the player plays as Yo-kai; there are only four medal slots in Blasters, in contrast to the six slots in the main series games.
 The game has four types of missions: Story, Patrol, Boss Rush (Big Boss in English versions), and True Challenge Missions.
-In all missions, players collect Oni Orbs, an in-game currency used to level up Yo-kai, buy items, make and upgrade equipment, use the Oni Crank-a-kai, etc.
+In all missions, players collect Oni Orbs, an in-game currency that has many uses, including leveling up Yo-kai, buying items, making and upgrading equipment, and using the Oni Crank-a-kai.
+The Crank-a-kai allows the player to spend coin items to have a chance at getting rare items and Yo-kai.

-In Story Missions, you can progress through the story, to become the best Blaster you can be.
+In Story Missions, the player progresses through the story to become the best Blaster possible.
 There are two types of Story Missions: Main Missions and Sub Missions.
 As the name suggests, Main Missions are essential to completing the story.
-In contrast, Sub Missions are generally optional; however, some Sub Missions are essential to progress in the main story.
+Sub Missions are generally optional, though some are essential to progress in the main story.

-In Patrol Missions, you can explore different towns of your choice; within Springdale, you can choose the location you want to patrol in.
-Many rare Yo-kai that you are able to befriend spawn here.
-Players can also perform Mini Missions, which reward players with Oni Orbs.
+In Patrol Missions, the player explores different towns of their choice to befriend Yo-kai and clear small missions called Mini Missions, which reward Oni Orbs.

-In Big Boss Missions, you can re-fight bosses previously defeated in Story Missions.
-Each Big Boss Mission has a selectable difficulty level as well.
-You can fight the bosses in Normal, Super, and Ultra modes, in increasing order of difficulty.
-Ultra-mode Big Bosses will require the use of an item called "Ultra Orb" specific to each boss to be challenged.
-The requirements to get these vary between bosses, and they include: defeating 3 Super-mode Big Bosses in order without losing, Clearing the Super mode of the boss in under 5 or 10 minutes without ascending, and paying insignia for them.
-Additionally, 8 bosses (Orcanos, Wobblewok, Rubeus J, Hardy Hound, Tattleterror, Mass Mutterer, Kat Kraydel and Hinozall) have an additional Challenge mode, where the objective is to beat a set amount of them with increasing difficulty as fast as possible.
+In Big Boss Missions, the player can re-fight bosses previously defeated in Story Missions.
+Each Big Boss Mission has a selectable difficulty level: Normal, Super, and Ultra mode.
+Ultra Big Bosses require the use of an item called "Ultra Orb" specific to each boss to be challenged.
+The requirements to get Ultra Orbs vary between bosses.
+Additionally, eight bosses have an additional Challenge Mode, where the objective is to beat a set amount of them with increasing difficulty as fast as possible.

 Each mission has a distinct set of objectives.
-These may include collecting items, battling Yo-kai, etc. If all the Yo-kai in your team faint, or the timer runs out, you fail the mission.
+These may include collecting items, battling Yo-kai, etc. If all Yo-kai faint, or the timer runs out, the mission is failed.